-Organizing is always the easy part for me, the hard part is keeping things organized.
-This list of 26 organizing tips are simple to make and will help you and your family maintain the order.
+Organizing is always the easy part for me.
+The hard part is keeping things organized.
+This list of 28 organizing tips and tricks will help you and your family get organized and maintain the chaos!
 This list has ideas for every room in your house including the bathroom, kitchen, bedrooms and all the miscellaneous things that never seem to find a good home, like cards!

 Kitchen organization DIY